Can I buy a house after bankruptcy?

 Keep in mind that a bankruptcy filing stays on your credit reports for 7-10 years.
-And even after you become mortgage-eligible, your lender may still require legal documentation from the bankruptcy court to verify your status when you apply.
+Even after you become mortgage-eligible, your lender may still require legal documentation from the bankruptcy court to verify your status when you apply.

 “This doesn’t hinder your ability to buy a home.
 But it’s realistic to acknowledge that a lender is going to consider that fact when reviewing your loan request,” cautions Heck.
 “My suggestion is to expect 2-3 years to rebuild your financial health following a bankruptcy.”

 How to improve your chances of buying a house after bankruptcy

-To rebuild your credit more quickly, follow these tips provided by Graham:
+To rebuild bad credit more quickly, follow these tips:

 - Pay all your bills on time and in full

-- Check your credit score and three free credit reports often and dispute anything inaccurate
+- Check your free credit reports with the three major credit bureaus often and dispute anything inaccurate

 - Don’t take on unsecured debt, like personal loans or credit cards, which will most likely come with high interest rates

 - Get a secure line of credit, such as a secured credit card, that is backed with a deposit you pay beforehand

 Having a friend or relative cosign on new credit lines can also help you qualify more easily and start building new credit.
 But this strategy comes with a lot of risk, because the co-signer is agreeing to take over your new debts if you can’t pay them.
 And if the loan goes bad, their credit will take a hit, too.